tommililja/Farse/README.md

 Inspired by [Thoth.Json.Net](https://github.com/thoth-org/Thoth.Json.Net) and its composability.

 Farse uses a slightly different syntax, includes a computation expression, and a few custom operators that simplify parsing.
-It also tries to keep a low overhead while still providing utility and acceptable error messages.
+It also tries to keep a low overhead while still providing acceptable error messages.

 ## Installation